 Currently, the Rantoul Police Department is ONLY accepting fingerprinting appointments for prospective school employees, and tenants of Hope Meadows.

 Rantoul residents have an opportunity to safely dispose of their unwanted or expired medications Monday through Friday from 7am-5pm.
 The Police Department collects and properly disposes of pharmaceuticals to help reduce accidental poisonings of children and pets, prevent drug diversion and abuse, and limit environmental impacts.
 Residents may drop off their medications in the collection box in the lobby of the Rantoul Police Department.
 The program accepts prescription and over-the-counter medicines, liquid medication in leak-proof containers and veterinary pharmaceuticals.
 The program will not accept illicit drugs, syringes, needles, thermometers, or bloody and infectious waste.
 Any drugs that are collected are incinerated, which is the environmentally preferred disposal method.

-The Rantoul Police Department is responsible for the enforcement of state laws and local ordinances pertaining to animals and serves as a contact point for the public with regard to animal problems and issues.
-The Police Department will respond to reports of stray animals, animal bites, animal abuse, or inquiries about any other animal-related issues.
+The Village of Rantoul contracts with Champaign County Animal Control to enforce state laws and local ordinances pertaining to animals and serve as a contact point for the public with regard to animal problems and issues.
+Champaign County Animal Control will respond to reports of stray animals, animal bites, animal abuse, or inquiries about any other animal-related issues.